Timescales and necessary conditions for hydrodynamization in one-dimensional Bose gases: Two-peak states: Density distribution

-Next, we study the dynamics after removing the central peak, so that we have bimodal rapidity distributions with $A_{\pm 1}=1/\sqrt{2}$:

-There is no hydrodynamization time scale associated with these ``two-peak'' states.
-Dephasing of rapidities still occurs, leading to evolution of observables, but it can all be characterized as local prethermalization.
-Dephasing results from the energy differences between the quasiparticles with rapidities $\theta-2\hbar k$ and $\theta+ 2\hbar k$, which have different values within a bandwidth $W'$, which is twice as large as in the three-peak case $W'=2W=16\hbar k \theta_F/(2m)$.
-The dephasing time scale is thus twice as fast for any given $k$ and $\theta_F$

-In Fig.~\ref{fig:2peakek}, we plot the time evolution of $E_{\bar p}$ for two-peak states for two values of $k$, as we did in Fig.~\ref{fig:3peakek} for three-peak states.
-There are no hydrodynamization oscillations, as was also illustrated in the QNC pulse states of Sec.~\ref{sec:qnc} (except for the complication of residual extra peaks).
-All one can see in Fig.~\ref{fig:2peakek} is local prethermalization, which occurs in a time that is proportional to $T'_{\rm dp}$ (see the top $x$ axis scale).
-These results highlight the importance of having a multimodal energy distribution for hydrodynamization to occur.
-They also highlight that local prethermalization can occur in remarkably short times even in the absence of hydrodynamization, because the local prethermalization time is inversely proportional to $k$, which is not related to any microscopic scale associated with the Hamiltonian of the many-body system.

-In Fig.~\ref{fig:2peakDfvst} we report our results for two-peak states for $\Delta f$ vs $t_{\rm ev}/T'_{\rm dp}$ [Figs.~\ref{fig:2peakDfvst}(a) and~\ref{fig:2peakDfvst}(b)] and for $\Delta \rho$ vs $t_{\rm ev}/T'_{\rm dp}$ [Figs.~\ref{fig:2peakDfvst}(c) and~\ref{fig:2peakDfvst}(d)].
-They parallel the results for the same quantities for three-peak states shown in Figs.~\ref{fig:3peakDfvst} and~\ref{fig:3peakDrvst}, respectively.
-All the features discussed about the prethermalization of the momentum and density distributions of the three-peak states are apparent in the two peak case.
-The main difference concerns hydrodynamization oscillations of the density, which can be seen in Fig.~\ref{fig:3peakDrvst} and are not present in Figs.~\ref{fig:2peakDfvst}(c) and~\ref{fig:2peakDfvst}(d).
-The only oscillations present in Figs.~\ref{fig:2peakDfvst}(c) and~\ref{fig:2peakDfvst}(d) are the ones with a period $T'_{\rm dp}$.
+In Fig.~\ref{fig:2peakDrvst} we report our results for two-peak states for $\Delta \rho$ [see Eq.~\eqref{eq:diffRdef}] vs $t_{\rm ev}/T_{\rm dp}$.
+They parallel the results for the three-peak states shown in Fig.~\ref{fig:3peakDrvst}.
+All the features discussed related to the prethermalization of the density distribution of the three-peak states are apparent in the two-peak case.
+The main difference is that (as expected from our discussion in the main text) the hydrodynamization oscillations of the density that can be seen in Fig.~\ref{fig:3peakDrvst} are not present in Fig.~\ref{fig:2peakDrvst}.
+The only oscillations in Fig.~\ref{fig:2peakDrvst} are the ones with a period $T'_{\rm dp}$.